localshred/service-integrity/README.md

   try {
     const result = await connection.query('SELECT count(id) FROM mytable'))
     if (result.count > 0) {
-      return report.ok() // Report that everything with MySQL is OK }
+      return status.ok() // Report that everything with MySQL is OK }
-    return report.warn("Expected some rows but didn't get any") // Report a potential issue with MySQL } catch (error) {
+    return status.warn("Expected some rows but didn't get any") // Report a potential issue with MySQL } catch (error) {
-    return report.error(error.message)) // Report MySQL is down }
+    return status.error(error.message)) // Report MySQL is down }
 }